Executive Unfair Dismissal Solicitors - Australian Law

 - 12 months minimum employment (below 15 employees)

 - requirement for harsh unjust or unreasonable termination

 - Small Business Fair Dismissal Code compliance required

 - wages less than the current salary cap

 - existence of modern award/enterprise bargaining agreement

-Our executive unfair dismissal solicitors in Adelaide deal with applications under the Fair Work Act 2009 and give advice on common law rights, contractual terms and unlawful dismissal which relates to failure to comply with the Workplace Relations Act 1996 including decisions based on trade union membership, family responsibilities, pregnancy, marital status, temporary absence from work due to illness and for discriminatory reasons such as gender, age and race or nationality.
+Our executive unfair dismissal solicitors deal with applications under the Fair Work Act 2009 and give advice on common law rights, contractual terms and unlawful dismissal which relates to failure to comply with the Workplace Relations Act 1996 including decisions based on trade union membership, family responsibilities, pregnancy, marital status, temporary absence from work due to illness and for discriminatory reasons such as gender, age and race or nationality.
 If you would like free advice just complete the contact form, or email our offices or use the helpline.
-Our Adelaide employment solicitors offer free initial advice without further obligation.
+Our executive unfair dismissal solicitors offer free initial advice without further obligation.